jamesshore/quixote/README.md

 1. Install [Karma](http://karma-runner.github.io).
 Karma runs your test suite in multiple browsers simultaneously.
 2. Install [Mocha](https://mochajs.org/).
 Mocha is a test framework.
 It organizes and runs your tests.
 3. Install [Chai](http://chaijs.com/).
 Chai is an assertion library.
 It allows you to check results.

-See the [example](example/) directory for a seed project that has Karma, Mocha, and Chai set up for you.
-Read [the readme](example/README.md) in that directory to learn how to use it.

 ### 3. Serve your test files